AcademySoftwareFoundation/rez/wiki/pages/Testing-Packages.md

-As mentioned in other pages such as [tests](Package-Definition-Guide#tests), you can specify tests to run like this:
+As mentioned in other pages such as [tests](Package-Definition-Guide#tests), you can specify Rez tests to run like this:

-	]$ rez-test maya_utils lint unittest

-This test would run two tests, "lint" and "unittest", from a Rez package called "maya_utils".
-When that happens, the pre-defined commands for "lint" and "unittest" will run.
-However if you to "rez-env" into those test environments, you can do that using the *--interactive* flag.

-	]$ rez-test maya_utils --interactive lint
+	]$ rez-test maya_utils lint unittest_name

+This example runs two tests, "lint" and "unittest_name", from the "maya_utils" Rez package.
+Rez runs these tests one at a time, in the order you define them.

+You may also "enter" any test environment, instead of running a test by including the *--interactive* flag.

-	]$ rez-test maya_utils --interactive unittest
+	]$ rez-test maya_utils --interactive unittest_name

-In the example commands above, a "rez-env" is auto-generated to combine "maya_utils" and "lint" / "maya_utils" and "unittest" into two, separate environments.
+Adding *--interactive* makes Rez combine the "maya_utils" Rez package and "unittest_name" Rez test into a single environment, just like how `rez-env` works.

-Note that you cannot call *--interactive* on more than one Rez test at a time.
+Note that *--interactive* can only target on Rez test at a time.

-The resulting environment is exactly what Rez sees, just before a test "command" gets run.